 Choosing An Area

-When you choose your own community, it helps you because not only do you already have an understanding of it, but you’re part of it which can add to your authority and sense of expertise in the eyes of potential clients.
-You’re already a local expert just because of the fact that you live in the area, and it’s going to be easier for you to keep your ear to the ground when you’re part of the community that you use as your real estate farm.
+When you choose your community, it helps you because not only do you already have an understanding of it, but you’re part of it which can add to your authority and sense of expertise in the eyes of potential clients.
+You’re already a local expert just because you live in the area, and it’s going to be easier for you to keep your ear to the ground when you’re part of the community that you use as your real estate farm.

 Additionally, if you stay near your community, you’re already close by if clients need you, and your day-to-day life is an ongoing opportunity to meet prospective clients.